O957/Re-Wittmann-TDWMFC-2024/README.md

 This repository exists because:

-* I am interested in cliodynamics as a field.
+* I find cliodynamics and nonlinear dynamics to be both interesting and fulfilling enterprises.
-* I believe that engaging with Wittmann_TDWMFC_2024 helps me in this regard.
+* I expected engaging with Wittmann_TDWMFC_2024 would further my understanding of cliodynamics and nonlinear dynamics.
-* I am interested in reproducing / replicating scientific enterprises.
+* I am interested in reproducing / replicating scientific enterprises, for personal development and to further human knowledge.

 > [!NOTE]
 > This project represents my first public reproduction / replication effort.
 Subsequent public efforts I take in this regard may be structured differently.
 Even though this project has been declared FINISHED, I may sync it with future structural standards I adopt for reproduction / replication efforts.